vukasinterzic/AdminToys/README.md

 #TODO Add more functions

-#TODO Add guide on how to install module from github/gallery
+#TODO Add module to PowerShell Gallery